-In the crush of crises it can be easy to forget the unique stature of the United States and the role it has played and will continue to play in the progress of an ever-advancing civilization.
-Yet, our confidence in the future is shaken.
+In the face of economic instability and social disorder it can be easy to forget the unique stature of the United States and the unfolding role it has played in the progress of an ever-advancing civilization.
+Yet, today our confidence in the future is shaken.
 Our economic well-being and social coherence as a nation have been weakened, and the generosity of spirit for which we have long been known appears dimmed.

 None of us thinks America is perfect.
-However, we are blessed with a governing structure that respects the individual, protects both minorities and majorities, and makes room for new ideas, innovation and creativity.
-The genius of the Constitution is in a flexibility that has accommodated constructive change.
-There have certainly been very painful struggles along the way.
-However, American history since the Civil War has reflected a slow but unmistakable trend toward inclusivity – in legislation, in the courts, and in civil society.
+However, we are blessed with a governing structure that respects the individual, seeks to protect both minorities and majorities, and makes room for new ideas, innovation and creativity.
+The genius of the Constitution is in a flexibility that has accommodated constructive change without compromising the principled order envisioned by the Founders.
+There have been very painful struggles along the way.
+However, American history since the Civil War has reflected an uneven but unmistakable trend toward democratic inclusivity – in legislation, in the courts, and in civil society.

-However, an oncoming confluence of sequential crises is posing unavoidable questions.
+A confluence of emerging crises is now posing unavoidable questions.
+Will the country be torn apart by the anger and frustration we feel?
 Will the nation survive as the constitutional republic created by its founders?
-Will the country be torn apart by the anger, fear, and frustration Americans feel?
 Or, will we have the fortitude and grit necessary to learn the lessons and to reaffirm the vision and principles that will lead to a genuine American renewal?

 If the American people are to prevail, how will we do it?
 Do we have the patience and wisdom to engage with one another in good faith, to rebuild a national unity that transcends the very real differences that divide us?
-Or, to put the question in another way, will we succeed in remaking the United States of America stronger and more mature than ever before — based on what we learn from the lessons of the past?
+Or, to put the question in another way, will we do what is necessary to make the United States of America stronger and more mature than ever before, learning what must be learned from the lessons of the past?